ivbrajkovic/js-chronicles/SOLID Principles/liskov-substitution/index.md

 }
 ```

-By decoupling Square and Rectangle, we align both with the expectations of the Shape base class, resolving the immediate issue while creating a robust, adaptable design that adheres to LSP.
+By decoupling `Square` and `Rectangle`, we align both with the expectations of the `Shape` base class, resolving the immediate issue while creating a robust, adaptable design that adheres to LSP.

 ---